 What’s going on in the Nevada Medical Malpractice Insurance Market.

 Nevada has implemented reform to compensation limits for both non-economic damages as well as punitive damages.
 Nevada medical malpractice insurers find it a favorable state to write business and new carriers have begun to offer coverage to Nevada physicians.
 With the increase in competition between insurance companies and more companies to choose from, it is extremely important to have an experienced agent on your side to minimize your risk.
 Desert Mountain Insurance will research and evaluate the companies and coverage components to ensure you are well informed in the purchase of a Nevada physicians’ liability insurance policy including terms that fit your needs.

 We partner with many major national medical professional liability insurance carriers as well as local Nevada medical malpractice insurance companies.
-We not only obtain information on and shop for several rates on an insurance policy, but evaluate coverage and provide objective guidance to our Nevada clients so they may select the professional liability carrier, policy, and protection that best meets their specific needs and provides competent defense.
+We not only obtain information on and shop for several rates on an insurance policy, but evaluate coverage and provide objective guidance to our Nevada clients so they may select the professional liability insurance carrier, policy, and protection that best meets their specific needs and provides competent defense.

 Records Retention Requirement for Nevada Physicians Liability Insurance

 Pursuant to Nevada Revised Statute Section 629.051, physicians may not destroy medical records for patients under the age of 23.
 Medical records may be destroyed for patients over the age of 23 so long as they have been retained for 5 years.
 This state statute does not supersede any federal law or legal contract requirement that the physician enters into agreement.

 In addition to direct patient care services, physicians and other healthcare providers also have administrative responsibilities which may or may not be automatically covered by a Nevada medical malpractice insurance policy.
 Please consult your Nevada physicians’ liability insurance agent to determine if the administrative responsibilities within your practice are covered under your current Nevada medical malpractice insurance policy or if alternative coverage options are available.